 Hanna-Barbera Logo

 In 2001, the company became part of Warner Bros.
 Animation.
 It stopped releasing new cartoons, but the Hanna-Barbera brand still exists.
-And it has an emblem: a white name with black outlines.
+It also has an emblem: a white name with black outlines.
 The handwritten letters have a right-hand tilt.

 Font and Colors